Skip to Main Content

 Tour Highlights

-• Enter into the dual Austrian-Italian culture of the South Tyrol, as you explore the little city of San Candido
+• Enter into the dual Austrian-Italian culture of South Tyrol, as you explore the little city of San Candido.

-• Explore the beautiful cathedral, cloister, and palace of Bressanone on a guided walking tour
+• Explore the historical abbey of Novacella, surrounded by vineyards, on a guided walking tour.

 What to Expect

 This tour offers easy terrain and is suitable for beginner and experienced cyclists.
 It runs mostly on dedicated and well-maintained bike paths, 5% of which is on packed gravel paths.
 Additional miles on easy/moderate and mostly unpaved terrain offer options for more avid cyclists.
-Hybrid bikes are preferred if planning to ride the extra options.
 Our VBT support vehicle is always available for those who would like assistance with hills.

 Activity Easy Easy